-B) CORPORATE
+A) CORPORATE

-On December 29, 2020, at the Annual General Meeting, a new Board of Directors were elected.
-The new members are Mr. Simon Marcotte, Mr. Nav Dhaliwal, Mr. Roy McDowall and Mr. Tayfun Eldem.
+On December 29, 2020, at the Annual General Meeting, a new Board of Directors was elected.
+The new members are: Mr. Simon Marcotte, Mr. Nav Dhaliwal, Mr. Roy McDowall and Mr. Tayfun Eldem.
 These are in addition to Mr. Fahad Al-Tamimi and Mr. Peter Damouni who were already in place.
-Mr. Fahad Al-Tamimi was nominated as Chairman of the Board and Mr. Peter Damouni and Mr. Simon

-Mr. Fahad Al-Tamimi was nominated as Chairman of the Board and Mr. Peter Damouni and Mr. Simol Marcotte were appointed as Executive Directors of the Company.
+Mr. Fahad Al-Tamimi was nominated as Chairman of the Board and Mr. Peter Damouni and Mr. Simon Marcotte were appointed as Executive Directors of the Company.